vizmi/star-trek-adventures/doc/specification.md

     Special cases:
     - *Homeworld* chooses from the species attributes
-    - *Another species' world* gets to choose or roll the another species and choos from its attribute list
+    - *Another species' world* gets to choose or roll the another species and choose from its attribute list

 4. Choose or roll the **Upbringing**.
 Grants the following benefits:
     - 2 choices of *attribute* sets: Accepted or Rebelled